Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: METHODS

-Admittance control defines how a system responds to human operator forces through its dynamics, allowing designers to arbitrarily design these dynamics.
-This capability allows haptic interactions to be provided as if the dyads are jointly manipulating a single object in reality, a method employed in pHHI studies \cite{Groten2013-gt}.
-In this research, the dynamics of the plate were shared among the dyads.
+Admittance control defines how a system responds to human operator forces through its dynamics, thereby allowing designers to freely specify these dynamics.
+This capability allows for it to provide haptic interactions as though the dyads are jointly manipulating a single object in the real world, a method used in pHHI studies \cite{Groten2013-gt}.
+In this study, the dynamics of the plate were shared between the two participants.

-Here, the dyad's force inputs through the haptic interfaces produced the forces that actuated the plate:
+Here, the forces that each dyad member applied through their respective haptic interfaces generated the actual force acting on the plate:

-where $\tau_1$ and $\tau_2$ represent each participant's force input, with $^p$ and $^r$ indicating the pitch and roll axes, respectively.
+where $\tau_1$ and $\tau_2$ denote each participant's force input, with the superscripts $p$ and $r$ indicating the pitch and roll axes, respectively.